ganbuan/CyberNotebook/README.md

 3. Containment, Eradication, and Recovery
 4. Post-Incident Activity

-Each of these process has a formal document listing all relevant organisational procedures called an <i>incident response plan</i>.
+Each of these process has a formal document listing all relevant organisational procedures called an *incident response plan*.
 Key components of this plan include:
 + Roles and responsibilities
 + Incident response methodology
 + Communication plan with stakeholders